Buy Zithromax Online

 Tablets Standard solid-dose pills Often used for adults and teens Stick to the timing.
 Don’t “make up” doses without instructions.

-Oral suspension Liquid medicine (measured per dose) Useful for children or if swallowing pills is hard Measure carefully with a dosing syringe/cup.
+Oral suspension Liquid medicine measured per dose Useful for children or if swallowing pills is difficult Measure carefully with a dosing syringe or cup.
 Follow storage directions.

-Z-Pak A pre-packaged tablet course (a fixed regimen) When a short, set course is prescribed Don’t change the day count or spacing.
-Follow the pack instructions exactly.
+Z-Pak Pre-packaged tablet course with a fixed regimen When a short, clearly defined course is prescribed Don’t change the day count or spacing.
+Follow the pack exactly.

 One quick check helps: compare the listing to your prescription line by line (form, strength, and quantity).
 If something doesn’t match, don’t “pick the closest option.”
 Switch to the correct form or ask the pharmacy to confirm.